The Maestro (wrestler): Professional wrestling career

 On July 10, 2010, Stro became a four-time NWA Mountain State heavyweight champion.
-On August 2011, Stro won the NWA-MSW TV championship from Matt Conard.
+In August 2011, Stro won the NWA-MSW TV championship from Matt Conard.
 On May 19, 2012, and again on July 28, 2012, Stro won the APWA American championship.
 On October 17, 2013, Angry Panda and Stro became XWW tag team champions.

 Personal life

 Kellum is the grand-nephew of professional wrestler Gorgeous George.

 Kellum is a singer, drummer and pianist.
 He was a collegiate wrestler for Pembroke and Iowa State University.
 He has trained in mixed martial arts and Greco-Roman/freestyle wrestling.
 Kellum is a Christian.

 Kellum was elected to the Board of Directors of Eno River Media in July 2019, and then elected as Vice President of the Board of Directors in August 2021.